-Pursuant to Section 5 of the Express Powers Act, the statutory debt limit of the County is a total of 6% of the assessable base of real property of the County and 15% of the County's assessable base of personal property and operating real property described in Section 8-109(c) of the Tax-Property Article of the Annotated Code of MD, as amended.
+Pursuant to the Express Powers Act, the statutory debt limit of the County is a total of 6% of the assessable base of real property of the County and 15% of the County's assessable base of personal property and operating real property described in Section 8-109(c) of the Tax-Property Article, as amended, replaced or recodified from time to time.
 State law authorizes certain exclusions.
-Obligations issued by the Revenue Authority, the Industrial Development Authority and the Local Government Insurance Trust are excluded from the County's statutory limit.
+Obligations issued by the Revenue Authority and the Industrial Development Authority are excluded from the County's statutory limit.
 The current debt limit of the County is shown in the following table.